Henry Halleck: General-in-Chief

 In Halleck's defense, his subordinate commanders in the Eastern Theater, whom he did not select, were reluctant to move against General Robert E. Lee and the Army of Northern Virginia.
 Many of his generals in the West, other than Grant, also lacked aggressiveness.
 And despite Lincoln's pledge to give the general in chief full control, both he and Secretary of War Edwin M. Stanton micromanaged many aspects of the military strategy of the nation.
 Halleck wrote to Sherman in February 1864, "I am simply a military advisor of the Secretary of War and the President, and must obey and carry out what they decide upon, whether I concur in their decisions or not.
 As a good soldier I obey the orders of my superiors.
 If I disagree with them I say so, but when they decide, it is my duty faithfully to carry out their decision."
 However, biographer John F. Marszalek points out that this role was one that Halleck had crafted for himself by his failure to take responsibility and issue orders to his subordinates.
 Lincoln and Stanton had brought Halleck to Washington to command the Union armies and get results such as he had in the West, but Halleck drew back from the task.

 That Lincoln and Stanton were serious in their willingness to cede control to Halleck - after removing McClellan as general-in-chief, the two has performed that role between themselves - can be seen by their behavior with Grant when he came East to take the same role.
-Although they offered advice and broad strategic goals, they left Grant alone, and Grant took the challenge in a way that Halleck never did.
+Although they offered advice and broad strategic goals, they left Grant alone, and Grant took to the challenge in a way that Halleck never did.